MEV in Binance Builder: Further Discussion

 \begin{packeditemize} \item\textit{Introducing a lightweight relay layer.} Unlike Ethereum, BSC relies on direct builder-proposer communication, which exacerbates latency advantages and facilitates exclusive relationships.
 A lightweight relay (not necessarily as complex as MEV-Boost) could provide sealed-header forwarding, defend against bid stealing, and decouple builders from proposers.
 Even a minimal commit-reveal step would dampen the advantage of privileged network positioning and allow proposers to evaluate multiple bids fairly within BSC’s 3-second slot.

 \item\textit{Expanding the builder whitelist with transparent entry rules.} The current whitelist restricts competition and entrenches existing builder dominance.
-Establishing transparent criteria for new entrants (e.g., liveness guarantees, performance, or minimum hardware requirements) would lower the barrier for challenger builders.
-Periodic re-evaluation of whitelisted builders could further prevent long-term market capture and reduce the likelihood of proposer-builder collusion.
+Establishing transparent criteria for new entrants (e.g., liveness guarantees, performance, or hardware requirements) would lower the barrier for challenger builders.
+Periodic re-evaluation of whitelisted builders could further prevent long-term market capture and reduce the risk of proposer-builder collusion.

-\item\textit{Opening partial orderflow sources.} Our measurements show that profitable arbitrage flow rarely reaches the public mempool.
-Introducing optional public orderflow channels could diversify opportunity access and weaken the monopoly held by private RPC endpoints.
+\item\textit{Opening partial order flow sources.} Our measurements show that profitable arbitrage flow rarely reaches the public mempool.
+Introducing optional public order flow channels could diversify opportunity access and weaken the monopoly held by private RPC endpoints.
 Even a small fraction of publicly accessible flow would enable new builders to bootstrap, observe real competition patterns, and estimate expected true-value more accurately.

 \item\textit{Enforcing proposer-side minimum-bid or diversity filters.} Validators currently accept nearly all blocks from dominant builders, even when no competitive bids exist.
 Simple proposer-side policies (e.g., requiring bids from at least two builders when available, or imposing minimum-revenue thresholds relative to slot-level MEV estimates) could reduce proposer dependence on a single builder and discourage uncompetitive bids.
 These mechanisms would also increase proposer revenue, which is disproportionately low on BSC due to 0-gas-price blocks. \end{packeditemize}